David Wise's Aviation History Website

 OTHER RELATED WEBSITES

 As far as I am aware, the information I have published does not directly duplicate anything available in book form from enthusiast organisations and specialist publishers, or on other web-sites.
 There are several web-sites dealing with current national registers, airliners and executive jets, but not many covering light aircraft or historic registers.
 There are several basic historic aircraft registers available from Pascal Brugier's website, also a historic German register plus production lists for Socata, Reims-Cessna, and several models of helicopter on Dave Lenton's website.
 A comprehensive list of other register and production-list web-sites can be found on Howard Curtis's AirNet web-site.

-I am also content manager of the Royal Aero Club website.
-As well as information about the Club, this also contains an extensive UK and world-wide aviation event listing.
+I also maintain an extensive UK and world-wide aviation event listing on the Royal Aero Club website .
 To update this listing, I welcome news of aviation events of all types, anywhere in the world.